 8.2.3.
 In order to reduce physical security requirements for information systems infrastructure, other network devices and servers, agencies may choose to certify and accredit the physical security of the site or IT equipment room to the standard specified in the PSR.
 This has the effect of providing an additional layer of physical security.
-See PSR - Physical Security, Protective Security Requirements - Physical security planning; Protective Security Requirements - Physical Security for ICT Systems; Protective Security Requirements - Secure your ICT facilities; Storage requirements for electronic information in ICT facilities [PDF 73 KB]
+See PSR - Physical Security, Protective Security Requirements - Physical security planning; Protective Security, Requirements - Physical Security for ICT Systems; Storage requirements for electronic information in ICT facilities [PDF 73 KB]

-8.2.4.
 Agencies choosing NOT to certify and accredit the physical security of the site or IT equipment room, must continue to meet the full storage requirements specified in the PSR.
-See PSR - Physical Security, Protective Security Requirements - Physical Security planning; Protective Security Requirements - Physical Security for ICT Systems; Protective Security Requirements - Secure your ICT facilities; Storage requirements for electronic information in ICT facilities [PDF, 73 KB]
+See PSR - Physical Security, Protective Security Requirements - Physical Security planning; Protective Security Requirements - Physical Security for ICT Systems; Storage requirements for electronic information in ICT facilities [PDF, 73 KB]